Cáncer de Endometrio

 • Maintaining a healthy and active life with a balanced diet, avoiding obesity, diabetes, and hypertension.

-• The tumoral size
+• The size of the tumor(s)

 • The spread of the disease